 Each of the three main types of rock that we described above (igneous, sedimentary, and metamorphic) goes through transitions over time.

 For example, an igneous rock can erode away into sediments that become a sedimentary rock some millions of years later.
-Eventually, if that same sedimentary rock is subjected to high heat and pressure, it can become a metamorphic rock.
+Eventually, if that same sedimentary rock is subjected to high heat and pressure, it is how metamorphic rocks formed.

 In this way, the rocks on Earth are all part of something called the rock cycle.
 Much like the water cycle, the rock cycle is a natural process that occurs throughout geologic time.
 There are a number of forces that drive the rock cycle including plate tectonics and erosion.